top of page

 You Made a Way

-The work of You Made a Way is informed by research showing that caregiving responsibilities, economic dependency, and institutional barriers often compound harm during separation.
-By addressing these structural gaps, the organization supports mothers in moving toward safety, stability, and long-term autonomy.
+This work is informed by research showing that caregiving responsibilities, economic dependency, and institutional barriers often compound harm during separation.
+By addressing these structural gaps, You Made a Way supports mothers in moving toward safety, stability, and long-term autonomy.

-2026 Nonprofit of the Year
+2026 Nonprofit of the Year,

 Bordentown Township Mayor's Ball